Luki120/April/README.md

 # April

-## Spice your settings app with a custom background image of your choice!
+## Spice your settings app with a custom background image or gradients of your choice!

-## On the fly preferences
+## On the fly preferences.

-* Features:
+## Features:

 * Custom Background Image.
-* Custom Blur: Light, Dark, or Epic.
+* Custom Blurs: Light, Dark, Epic, Adaptive & Thin Material.
-* Custom Cell Alpha.
+* Custom Table Cell Alpha.

-* Gradients with directions:
+## Gradients with directions:

 * Botttom To Top.